12 Mistakes and Sleazy Practices to Avoid

 Your profile picture is the first thing people see about your profile.
 It’s your first impression to everyone on the platform, and first impressions matter a lot.
 You can do so many small things that would make your profile picture suboptimal, but luckily they’re easy to avoid.

-The easiest is to make sure you have a high quality, clear, well-lit picture.
-There’s nothing like a blurry or unclear photo to make someone click away from your profile.
-Often people use pictures of themselves but with other people - a family photo or an image of them at a conference.
+The easiest is ensuring you have a high-quality, clear, well-lit picture—nothing like a blurry or unclear photo that makes someone click away from your profile.
+Often people use pictures of themselves but with others - a family photo or an image of them at a conference.
 These pictures can be tempting, but you want to be the only person in your profile picture.
-Even if a picture with others can be nice, other people will just be distracting to viewers, and it will make your profile picture less memorable.
-If you’re the only one in it, then it’ll be easier for people to remember your face!
+Even if a picture with others can be nice, other people will distract viewers, making your profile picture less memorable.
+If you're the only one in it, it'll be easier for people to remember your face!
 One last mistake is not being appropriately dressed for your picture.

 Neglecting your Inbox.

-When you first sign up for a Linkedin account, you probably experience one of two things: you either forget that you even have an Inbox because no one is sending you any messages, or you quickly learn to ignore your Inbox since the few messages you get are probably automated messages from marketing bots that are useless to you.
-Keeping this attitude toward your Inbox would be a huge mistake since Linkedin messages are filled with different opportunities that you can’t get anywhere else on the site.
-For example, headhunters will often try to contact you through Linkedin, the same thing with small-scale clients trying to learn more about you and your business.
-You wouldn’t want to miss out on their messages and give up whatever opportunities they are presenting you, so make sure you’re always paying attention to your Inbox!
+When you first sign up for a LinkedIn account, you probably experience one of two things: you either forget that you even have an Inbox because no one is sending you any messages, or you quickly learn to ignore your Inbox since the few messages you get are probably automated messages from marketing bots that are useless to you.
+Keeping this attitude toward your Inbox would be a huge mistake since LinkedIn messages are filled with different opportunities you can't get anywhere else on the site.
+For example, headhunters often try to contact you through Linkedin, and the same is true for small-scale clients trying to learn more about you and your business.
+You wouldn't want to miss out on their messages and give up whatever opportunities they present, so ensure you're always paying attention to your Inbox!

 Not putting enough time into your profile.

-Linkedin profiles, like other social media profiles, are all about precision and quality.
-If you’re being lazy about your profile and miss the mark on it, then your numbers will definitely suffer.
-Building a killer profile has a lot to it,but it’s completely worth the effort.
-Not giving your profile the attention it needs will just set you back compared to people competing with you who do put in the time and effort.
-Imagine you’re a user, and you come across two profiles.
-One is tightly built, is concise, personal, and informative.
-The other is still good, but it has some typos, some formatting errors, and is a bit too lengthy.
+Like other social media profiles, LinkedIn profiles are all about precision and quality.
+Your numbers will suffer if you're lazy about your profile and miss the mark.
+Building a killer profile has much to it, but it's worth the effort.
+Not giving your profile the attention it needs will set you back compared to people competing with you who put in the time and effort.
+Imagine you're a user, and you come across two profiles.
+One is tightly built, concise, personal, and informative.
+The other is still good but has some typos and formatting errors and is a bit too lengthy.
 Which one would you choose?
-Most people would obviously go for the first one.
+Most people would go for the first one.

-Overall, Linkedin is a representation of both your and your business' or employer's identity.
-It's best to portray your best side, in order to completely leverage all that Linkedin has to offer.
+Overall, LinkedIn represents both your and your business or employer's identity.
+It's best to portray your best side and leverage all LinkedIn offers.